Hna2005/from-zero/01-password-generator/README.md

-# Password Generator
+# 01-password-generator
-This project is a starting point to improve my Python skills.
-It can generate stronger passwords with different options.
-Inspired by a sample project on GitHub.
-It generates secure passwords in three different styles:
+A Python CLI tool to generate secure passwords in three styles:
 1. **PIN** → numeric only (like a bank PIN)
 2. **Random** → mix of letters, numbers, and symbols
-3. **Memorable** → word-based passwords that are easier to remember
+3. **Memorable** → word-based passwords that are easier to remember Built with object-oriented programming to practice class design in Python Inspired by a sample project on GitHub.

+## Requirements
+Python 3.9+
+Dependencies listed in `requirements.txt`

 ## Installation
 Clone the repository: